- Adverse reaction or problems related to anesthesia, sedation or medications, such as an allergic reaction and problems with breathing.

 You will need to stay in the doctor’s office, surgical outpatient facility, or hospital for a short period of time after your esophagoscopy.
 The length of time varies depending on your age, general health, and the specific type of procedure and anesthesia used.

-If you are sedated, you will be discharged home when you are fully alert, breathing effectively, and your other vital signs are stable.
-This generally takes an hour or two, depending on the type of sedation you receive.
-After sedation, you will not be able to drive for about 24 hours and you will need a ride home from your procedure.
-Because you may still be a bit drowsy, someone should stay with you for the first 24 hours.
+If you are sedated, your doctor will discharge you home when you are alert, breathing effectively, and your vital signs are stable.
+This generally takes an hour or two, depending on the type of sedation.
+You will not be able to drive for about 24 hours after sedation.
+You will need a ride home from your procedure.
+Someone should stay with you for a day or so because you may still be a bit drowsy.